Problems

 Nine lightbulbs are arranged in a \(3 \times 3\) square.
 Some of them are on, some are off.
 You are allowed to change the state of all the bulbs in a column or in a row.
 That means all the bulbs in that row or column that were initially off now light up, and the ones that were initially on, now go dark.
 Is it possible to go from the arrangement in the left to the one on the right by repeating this operation?

 Anna’s sister, Claire, has \(10\) novels, \(11\) textbooks and \(12\) comic books on her shelf.
 She also doesn’t like to keep all her books there.
 Each time she takes two books of different type from the shelf and puts a book of the third type back on.
 For example, she might take a novel and a comic book and put a textbook back.
-Show that eventually there is only a single book, specifically a textbook, left on her shelf.
+Show that eventually there are only textbooks left on her shelf.

 All the squares of a \(9 \times 9\) chessboard were coloured black and white in a traditional way, such that the corner squares are all white.
 With each move you can choose two neighbouring squares and change both of their colours - black to white and white to black.
 Can you reach a chessboard that is all black in this way?
 (Squares that are one diagonal away also count as being neighbors)